eyramandcode/mlops-zoomcamp/README.md

 # Notes - MLOps Zoomcamp 2025

-This is a working repo containing my notes + demo work during the 2025 DataTalks Club MLOps Zoomcamp, so file/folder structure is undefined.
+This is the sandbox repo containing my notes + demo work during the 2025 DataTalks Club MLOps Zoomcamp, so file/folder structure is undefined.

 Final project coming soon.